kyoungmi-yoo/hello-world/quick-guide-for-flutter-webos.md

   $ flutter-webos custom-devices delete -d tv
   ```

-- Verify the device is successfully added.
+- Verify if the device is successfully added.

   ```shell
   // run it on your app project directory.